September 12, 2024

 Three Local Bakeries You “Knead” To Know

 When to pop in: whenever hunger strikes (or your mood needs lifting).
 Lucia’s artistry includes decorative chocolate-transfer masterpieces that are arguably too gorgeous to eat.
 Pro Tip: just snap a picture or two and eat the dang thing.
 John’s background as a chef means you’ll always find a few savory options amid the sugar-packed display case.
-The daily sandwich is a particular inspiration.
+The daily sandwich is a particular inspiration and daily lunch specials are a delight of locals and visitors to the area.

 Bobby Boy Bake Shop